Welcome to 21education,

 How do you make 21st-century skills visible and measurable in education?

-for which students are being taught is changing at a rapid
+which students are being taught is changing at a rapid pace.

-pace.
-Professions change or disappear and new professions
+Professions change or disappear and new professions are added.
+In

-are added.
-In a changing labour market, education has to
+a changing labour market, education has to move along.
+This

-move along.
-This requires the development of new skills,
+requires the development of new skills, better known as

 For this 21education has developed a product.